 Vodka, as well as being one of the “healthier” spirits, is making an earnest comeback, and the craft movement has something to do with it.
 With a new generation of discerning drinkers on the rise, Vodka finally has the chance to step out of the shadows and into the limelight.

-So rather than dusting off a bottle of your generic Vodka you bought in the late 90s - try one of these tipples.
-Shoot the breeze accompanied by one these craft bottles, which are helping Vodka regain its popularity.
+So rather than dusting off a bottle of your generic Vodka, you bought in the late 90s - try one of these tipples.
+Shoot the breeze accompanied by one of these craft bottles, which are helping Vodka regain its popularity.

 Here’s a few craft Vodkas that we’d recommend trying:

 Tastes like: A complex clean taste on the tongue, you can tell it’s made from natural spring water.
-Impeccable flavour that we recommend sampling on the rocks.
+The impeccable flavor that we recommend sampling on the rocks.

-Tastes like: A very clean drinking Vodka, with a subtle sweet note mixed in with the grain-flavour, and full bodied.
+Tastes like: A very clean drinking Vodka, with a subtle sweet note mixed in with the grain-flavor, and full-bodied.
 Try this one in a Martini.

-Tastes like: A mix of creamy Vodka and citrus notes take centre stage with this Vodka.
+Tastes like: A mix of creamy Vodka and citrus notes take center stage with this Vodka.

 Tastes like: A smooth clean-drinking Vodka that has notes of light citrus and honey, along with a slight peppery or spicey character.